Ariana Grande Pays Touching Tribute To Ex-Love Mac Miller After Grammy Awards

 E!
 News reported that Ariana skipped the standard routine of heading to the show’s after-parties and retreated to her home.

-She later shared a sequence of videos to her Instagram story where the singer and former Nickelodeon star was seen wearing still wearing her Grammy jewelry but instead of the glamorous grey Giambattista Valli Haute Couture gown featuring a dramatic tiered tulle skirt that made her the talk of the red carpet and one of the best-dressed women of the evening, Ariana sported a Pittsburgh Steelers sweatshirt.
+She later shared a sequence of videos to her Instagram story where the singer and former Nickelodeon star was seen still wearing her Grammy jewelry.
+But instead of the glamorous gray Giambattista Valli Haute Couture gown featuring a dramatic tiered tulle skirt that made her the talk of the red carpet and one of the best-dressed women of the evening, Ariana sported a Pittsburgh Steelers sweatshirt.

 The Pittsburgh Steelers were the favorite team of Mac Miller, whom the singer dated for almost two years.
 The two remained friendly until the rapper’s untimely death in September 2018 at the age of 26.